Mato Dukovac: Later life and legacy

-Dukovac joined the Syrian Air Force in 1946.
+In Italy Dukovac was recruited by a Syrian official who had served in the Wehrmacht during the war.
+Along with four other Croatian pilots, he received a Syrian passport and relocated to Damascus in late 1947.
 During the 1948 Arab–Israeli War, he was a captain in No. 1 Squadron of the Syrian Air Force, based in Estabal in Lebanon's Beqaa Valley.
-Following the end of the Arab–Israeli War, Dukovac emigrated to Canada.
+On 14 July 1948, Dukovac carried out a bombing raid on Israeli targets in Galilee.
+He left before the war ended and emigrated to Canada.
 He settled in Toronto and started a family there.
 He worked for IBM and was a co-founder of one of the largest Croatian émigré organisations in Canada, the United Croats of Canada.
 He died in Toronto on 6 June 1990.

 Dukovac was the top-scoring Croatian pilot of World War II.
 During his life, there was much controversy surrounding the exact number of aircraft that he had downed.
 Croatian wartime documents discovered in the Military History Institute in Belgrade after his death show that the ZNDH credited him with 44 confirmed kills.
 At least one other source indicates a tally of 40 confirmed kills with five unconfirmed.
 The ZNDH total of 44 included 18 LaGG-3s, 12 Ilyushin Il-2s, three P-39s, two DB-3s, two Yak-1s, and one each of the following aircraft; II-16, MiG-3, Spitfire, La-5, Yak-9, Pe-2, and A-20.
 The ZNDH records also noted one unconfirmed claim.